dirtydenny/regex-email-qualifier/gist-regexemail.md

 In our regex, we want to have at least 1 of each character class in groups 0 and 1.
 It is the plus sign + after the closing ] at the end but before the group closing parenthesis ) that makes that happen.
 ### Grouping Constructs

-Within our code snipit we see three instances of grouping where the smaller groups are enclosed in parenthesis ().
+Within our code snippit we see three instances of grouping where the smaller groups are enclosed in parenthesis ().
 Each one of these is assigned a group number starting at zero.
 We use the groups to incorporate only the items we require for each unique section we are searching.
 When we have multiple groups, we refer to them as subexpressions.

 ### Bracket Expressions

-A bracket expression
+Brackets [ ] designate a set of charcters to match.
+In our example, we see three sets of search criteria in brackets.
+We can also tell it not to find these same items by writing the search by using the ^ to begin the string (/[^a-z]/) telling it not to find lowercase letters from a to z.

+See the carcter classes to see how they are used.
 ### Character Classes

 Character Classes refer to the items seperated within the brackets [].
 Let's look at each one in our example.